 - Information Products: eBooks, whitepapers, and online courses.
 This niche does well for us because we can find info products on virtually any topic, allowing us to slip them into any niche.

 - Seasonal Decorations: This one can easily get out of hand so try to focus on truly unique items.
 Don’t be afraid to approach local artisans and crafters with consignment-type deals or the like.
-This is a great category for after-holiday discount shopping if you have room to store items for the next season.
+This is a great category for after-holiday discount shopping (retail arbitrage) if you have room to store items for the next season.
 This past year, “old fashioned” replicas flew off the shelves, like the old red truck with a Christmas tree on it and handmade tree ornaments (or ornaments that look like they are handmade).

 Any questions about selling online in Canada?
 Please feel free to ask in the comments below.